matrix-org/matrix.org/content/docs/communities/administration/_index.md

 {% notice_box() %}
 We recommend to read this chapter first in its entirety and make a plan before starting to execute any upgrades.
-Room upgrades are not a frictionless process and you want to get it right first try to cause as little friction to your community as possible.
+Room upgrades are disruptive for users.
+You want to get it right first try to cause as little friction to your community as possible.
 {% end %}

 **Prerequisites:**